25f2005869-glitch/python-calculator-project/README.md

-# python-calculator-project
+# Python CLI Calculator

-A simple Python CLI calculator that performs basic arithmetic operations using functions, loops, and exception handling.
+A simple command-line calculator built using Python.
+This program performs basic arithmetic operations and demonstrates the use of functions, loops, and exception handling.

 ## Features
 - Addition